Category Archives: Homeschool

 We walked and read all the cool little signs they had telling what kind of tree was represented.

-We came across this creek bed that was dried up, but within its banks was the most beautiful huge Cypress Trees.
+We came across this creek bed that was dried up, but within its banks were the most beautiful huge Cypress Trees.
 We walked down into the creek and got to see them up close.
 It was an awesome opportunity.
-The “knees” of the big tree was taller than Stewart’s head.
+The “knees” of the big tree were taller than Stewart’s head.
 We had read from an earlier hike that the “knee” could have been used to obtain food or air for the tree above the water line.
-We noticed that at the base of the tree the knees grew into it making the big bottoms.
+We noticed that at the base of the tree, the knees grew into it, making the big bottoms.
 So maybe they help with stability while in the water.
-I wish there was a way to tell how old these trees were.
+I wish there were a way to tell how old these trees were.
 GOD is awesome.
 Just to see the mighty works of his hand is enough to make your soul smile.
 This was the highlight of our hike.
 The kids played around the knees and climbed the big trunk.
 We found a gray tree frog here, perched on a Cypress’ knee.
-Anna patted the little frog, saying “Aww your a cute little frog aren’t you?”
+Anna patted the little frog, saying, “Aww, you’re a cute little frog, aren’t you?”
 Yay, my girl is not a girly girl and is not scared of frogs.
 She is right in the big middle of it all, just like I was as a kid.

 (1) a lovely Gray Tree Frog on a Cypress Knee

-(3)these holes in this tree Stewart says is probably from Flying Squirrels
+(3) These holes in this tree, Stewart says, are probably from Flying Squirrels

 (4) a young Bald Cypress Tree

-The bridge was scary because when you got to the top of it, it would sway and I have a fear of bridges anyway so I fussed at Stewart for swaying the bridge too much.
-We continue on for what seemed like forever.
-The whole time we are sure we are going to get to the car just around the next curve.
-The kids are getting tired and so were Stewart and I. Finally we come to another big bridge this one was more rickety than the last but we see a map sign on the other side so we cross it, timidly.
-Once we get there we see that we have been on the wrong loop ever since the last bridge.
+The bridge was scary because when you got to the top of it, it would sway, and I have a fear of bridges anyway, so I fussed at Stewart for swaying the bridge too much.
+We continued on for what seemed like forever.
+The whole time, we are sure we are going to get to the car just around the next curve.
+The kids are getting tired, and so were Stewart and I. Finally, we come to another big bridge, this one was more rickety than the last, but we see a map sign on the other side, so we cross it, timidly.
+Once we get there, we see that we have been on the wrong loop ever since the last bridge.
 We have no idea where to go from here except deadheading back the way we came.
-We had broke one of the worst rules of hiking, going out without a map or GPS.
+We had broken one of the worst rules of hiking, going out without a map or GPS.
 The kids and I are almost in tears out of sheer exhaustion.
 We suck it up and turn around and trudge back the way we came.
-I am hurting in my feet and hips pretty bad and end up stumbling and falling and getting both my knees dirty but I did not hurt myself.
-The kids got real quiet.
+I am hurting in my feet and hips pretty bad, and end up stumbling and falling and getting both my knees dirty, but I did not hurt myself.
+The kids got really quiet.
 I ask what is wrong.
 Austin tells me Anna is afraid I will not want to go on into Beaumont and shop now that my knees are dirty.
-I tell her, “You know what baby girl, mom fell and got dirty too because I fussed at you for doing it and I shouldn’t have.
+I tell her, “You know what, baby girl, mom fell and got dirty too because I fussed at you for doing it, and I shouldn’t have.
 I will still take you out to eat and to Toys-R-Us for your birthday, dirty knees or not.
-We are country folks that have been out hiking and I don’t know these people in Beaumont so I really don’t care what they think of me!”
-That seemed to reassure her and we trudged on.
-She was cold so I gave her my long sleeve over shirt.
+We are country folks that have been out hiking, and I don’t know these people in Beaumont, so I really don’t care what they think of me!”
+That seemed to reassure her, and we trudged on.
+She was cold, so I gave her my long-sleeved over shirt.
 She slipped it on, over her pack and all.
 So I called her my little hunchback.
-She was not real impressed with that.
-Adam whined a little bit and Anna started dragging up the rear.
-I tell Adam if I am not whining he is not allowed to either and I take Anna’s hand and we walk on.
-I prayed, “God, please give us the strength to get back to the car and please do not let it rain on us.”
-Amazingly the trip back to the car took no time at all and the good Lord kept us dry.
+She was not really impressed with that.
+Adam whined a little bit, and Anna started dragging up the rear.
+I tell Adam if I am not whining, he is not allowed to either, and I take Anna’s hand and we walk on.
+I prayed, “God, please give us the strength to get back to the car, and please do not let it rain on us.”
+Amazingly, the trip back to the car took no time at all, and the good Lord kept us dry.
 My best guess is that we walked close to 4 miles because of my mistake of not bringing the map.
 A mistake that will not happen again.
-I am actually proud that we walked it with very little problem.
+I am actually proud that we walked it with very few problems.

 We go on into Beaumont and take Anna out to eat at Brazos Cattle Co.
-Then we swing by a couple clothes stores for me and then out to Toys-R-Us so the kids could spend their money they received from Pops & Mawmaw Husband for their birthday.
-The only kid that found a toy was Adam, he bought a Bionicle.
+Then we swing by a couple of clothes stores for me, and then out to Toys-R-Us so the kids could spend their money they received from Pops & Mawmaw Husband for their birthday.
+The only kid who found a toy was Adam; he bought a Bionicle.

 This park has several loops to walk, even a mini trail for little kids.
-We walk the mini trail and it has footprints in cement and info signs of different kinds of animals scattered along the trail.
+We walk the mini trail, and it has footprints in cement and info signs of different kinds of animals scattered along the trail.
 It was exciting and interactive for the kids.
 Adam really liked it because he got to see a beaver footprint and a bobcat track.
-Austin would run ahead and cover the sign and we would guess what the footprint was.
-Anna had to blow the dirt out of some of the track so we could see them better.
+Austin would run ahead and cover the sign, and we would guess what the footprint was.
+Anna had to blow the dirt out of some of the tracks so we could see them better.

-We go and look at the creek, it has amazing white sand on the bank on the other side.
+We go and look at the creek, which has amazing white sand on the bank on the other side.
 Adam said, “Mom, is that snow?”
 I laugh and say, “I wish, but no, just really white sand.”
 He says, “I wish too, cuz then I could build a snowman.”
-I ask the family if they are up to taking on a trail, but only a small one because it would be dark soon.
+I ask the family if they are up to taking on a trail, but only a small one, because it would be dark soon.
 They surprisingly are up for it.
-My family are such troopers.
-We actually ended up taking four trails but just pieces of each that made a small loop of only a half mile.
-The park seems well equipped with picnic tables and a rocked walking trail for part of it, also walk-in camping sites.
+My family is such troopers.
+We actually ended up taking four trails, but just pieces of each that made a small loop of only a half mile.
+The park seems well equipped with picnic tables and a rock walking trail for part of it, as well as walk-in camping sites.

-We see some hog tracks, I am getting to where I can tell them from deer tracks pretty well.
-It starts to sprinkle and Anna says, “Ahhh hurry up we are going to get struck by lighting!”
-I tell her it is not lighting silly.
+We see some hog tracks.
+I am getting to where I can tell them from deer tracks pretty well.
+It starts to sprinkle, and Anna says, “Ahhh, hurry up, we are going to get struck by lightning!”
+I tell her it is not lighting, silly.
 She still plays the drama out a bit.
-Adam asks me how do I know there is no lightning in this rain.
-I tell him I know what the different clouds look like and these clouds did not look like storm clouds.
-I tell Anna, “Dodge those rain drops girl!”
-So she runs in a zig zag pattern pretending to dodge them.
+Adam asks me how I know there is no lightning in this rain.
+I tell him I know what the different clouds look like, and these clouds did not look like storm clouds.
+I tell Anna, “Dodge those raindrops, girl!”
+So she runs in a zig-zag pattern pretending to dodge them.
 Adam had his backpack held over his head.
-I stop and take a picture of a pretty tree that is very colorful and Stewart takes the camera from me again.
-I look at some white flowers on a bush and he gets a picture of me.
+I stop and take a picture of a pretty tree that is very colorful, and Stewart takes the camera from me again.
+I look at some white flowers on a bush, and he gets a picture of me.
 “You look like you are studying that pretty hard!”
 He laughs.
 I swipe my camera back.
-The kids are urging us to hurry, the rain is no fun to them at all.
+The kids are urging us to hurry; the rain is no fun to them at all.
 They are still chattering about lightning.
 I snap a picture of a very unimpressed Austin trudging on in the sprinkling rain.
-In no time, we are back to the car.
-Anna hollers, “Hurry daddy unlock the car.
+In no time, we are back in the car.
+Anna hollers, “Hurry, Daddy, unlock the car.
 Lightning!”
-Silly, silly children, I almost think they wish it was lightning so they could have a thrill of being scared.
+Silly, silly children, I almost think they wish it were lightning so they could have a thrill of being scared.

-We all agree even though we walked a long ways today, it was a good day.
+We all agree that even though we walked a long way today, it was a good day.

 ~Becky~